 “The Creator, if he existed, had an inordinate fondness for beetles”

 Now it’s true he meant the one on the left, not the one on the right, but still . .

 My gran Annie’s Caltex garage in Harrismith had a filling station, a restaurant on the forecourt, a workshop behind – and the VW agency.
 My gran Annie sold VW Beetles!

-One of the perks of being a VW dealership was Volkswagen’s toy models of VW cars & kombis.
+One of the perks of Annie having a VW dealership was Volkswagen’s toy models of their cars & kombis.
 They were fascinating!
 They had moving doors, flaps, engine covers, side loading locker in kombi pickups; some had a clear sunroof that clipped off.
 Something like these: